benmarwick/atom-for-scholarly-writing-with-markdown/example.md

 Download and install atom from [https://atom.io/](https://atom.io/)

-Install these packages into Atom by pressing `Ctrl` + `Shift` + `P` to show the command palette, and type `install packages` and press enter, then enter these package names one by one, and click 'install' for each package:
+After opening Atom, install these packages into Atom by pressing `Ctrl` + `,`  then click on 'Install',  then enter these package names one by one, and click 'install' for each package:

 - zotero-picker
 - autocomplete-bibtex
 - wordcount (Settings -> turn it on after installing)
-- linter-write-good
-- linter-just-say-no (say 'yes' to all prompts)
-- linter-alex
+- linter-retextjs
-- linter-proselint (need to `pip install proselint` in terminal first)
 - autosave (Settings -> check the box to enable)
 - markdown-writer
 - markdown-preview-enhanced
 - language-pfm
 - pandoc-convert
 - platformio-ide-terminal (`Ctrl` + \` to show/hide)
-- git-plus

 Outside of Atom, you will need to install: